gigouni/typescript-learning/README.md

 # In another shell
 # Found the example you want to try and copy/paste its content into app.ts
-tsc app.ts
+npm run compile:watch

 # The browser shows the result (you may need to open your dev console (F12))!
 ```

-## 1.1.
+## 1.2.
 What is TypeScript

 - Youtube timecode: [https://youtu.be/BwuLxPH8IDs?t=118](https://youtu.be/BwuLxPH8IDs?t=118)
 - TypeScript = JavaScript superset